romain-ortega/config/README.md

 ## Pre-requisites
 Vim 7.3+ compiled with Python support, and Python 2.4+.
 The distribution also requires macvim (with lua support), ctags, git, clang.
-For the most comfortable experience, the MacVim.
+For the most comfortable experience, use MacVim.

 To install macvim with lua support :
 `brew install macvim --with-cscope --with-lua --override-system-vim`